• Skip to primary navigation

 Popsicle liquid will expand slightly while frozen in the popsicle mold.
 To avoid the liquid from overflowing, leave only a few centimeters from the top.

-If you prefer a sweeter popsicle, add 1 TBSP of honey, agave nectar or maple syrup into the blender with the frozen mangos.
+If you prefer a sweeter popsicle, add 1 tablespoon of honey, agave nectar or maple syrup into the blender with the frozen mangos.

 If using canned coconut milk, make sure to open the can and carefully mix the cream into the liquid to get rid of lumps and mix completely.